system76/docs/_articles/windows.md

 ### Create Virtual Machine

 Once you have <u>VirtualBox</u> installed, we'll need to create the virtual computer upon which we'll install Windows later.
-Press the Ubuntu key on your keyboard <kbd><span class="fl-ubuntu"></span></kbd> and then enter *virtualbox* in the search field.
+Press the Super Key on your keyboard <kbd><span class="fl-ubuntu"></span></kbd> and then enter *virtualbox* in the search field.

 ![Opening VirtualBox through the Dash](/images/windows/step3.png)